-- Color coding entries help identify recurring or specific entries without any effort.
+- Color coding entries help to identify recurring or specific entries without any effort.

-- Filtering of all transaction by keyword helps finding information super quick.
+- Filtering of all transaction by keyword helps to find information super quick.

-I am sure there are other software which is just as good as Jumsoft Money.
-But there is this coupon code ‘APPLE’ you can use during check out at the Jumsoft web site to get 50% off from Jumsoft money.
+I am sure there are other software applications which are just as good as Jumsoft Money.
+But there is this coupon code ‘APPLE’ you can use during checkout at the Jumsoft website to get 50% off from Jumsoft money.
 Essentially I only have to pay $20 for it and that made the deal!
 Thanks Giancarlo Gomez for the coupon code :)